tiarno/reachtim/content/articles/bottle.md

 And there we have it--our `people.app` Bottle application, all wired up but not able to do anything yet.
 Let's add some abilities so we can respond to URL requests.
 For example, when a `GET` request comes in on `service/people`, we'll send back a response with a list of the people in the database.

-In the following code block, the `@app.get` decorator corresponds to a URL *route*; it responds to a `GET` request with no further arguments (`/`); however, by the time the request makes it to this point, the URL is actually `service/people`; that is what the root URL looks like to the `people` app.
+In the following code block, the `@app.get` decorator corresponds to a URL *route*; it responds to a `GET` request with no further arguments (`'/'`); however, by the time the request makes it to this point, the URL is actually `service/people`; that is what the root URL looks like to the `people` app.

 The `@view` decorator specifies the template to use to display the data in the response (that is, the template `views/people/people.tpl` )

 The `people` function creates a cursor which gets all the records (*documents* in the MongoDB world) from the database, sorts those records on the `name` and returns them as a list under the key named `results`.

-<span class="note">Note: </span>
-The `sort` function in `pymongo` operates differently from the `mongo` shell; it uses a list of tuples to sort on instead of a document.
-This tripped me up at first.
-The [documentation](http://api.mongodb.org/python/current/api/pymongo/cursor.html#pymongo.cursor.Cursor.sort) explains it well.
-{: .callout}

     :::python
     @app.get('/')